For the UK spouse visa, both partners must be 18 years old or over, as well as a sponsoring spouse, must be either:

 · Holder of Indefinite Leave to Remain (ILR) settled status or pre-settled status

 · Have refugee status or humanitarian protection in the UK

-You have to prove that either you are married, and this marriage is recognizable in the UK or you are living together in a relationship for at least two years when you apply.
+You have to prove that either you are married, and this marriage is recognizable in the UK or you are in a civil partnership, or living together in a relationship for at least two years when you apply.

 Under the minimum income requirement: a partner (sponsor) of the applicant must prove that he has an income of £18,600 in a year where no dependants are applying with the applicant.
 Required fees increase if dependants involved are not British.
 Income only can be combined if the application is made inside the UK but not for entry clearance applications.
 Savings also may be used instead of regular income: if you have savings of £62.500, the financial requirement can be satisfied.
 Besides, there is no need to show any other income.
 Although, it is important to note that exactly what documents are required and how this financial requirement can be satisfied depends on how you get your income.

 It is also crucial to discuss the accommodation requirement which must be satisfied under this visa category.
 Usually, the following documents are required:

 · A description of the property where you intend to live with your spouse